-Year 10 Introduction to Senior Engineering Elective 1 semester This is an elective subject planned for the transition into Senior Engineering.
+SUBJECT Year 10 Introduction to Senior Engineering CORE/ELECTIVE Elective LENGTH 1 semester DESCRIPTION This is an elective subject planned for the transition into Senior Engineering.
 It provides students with the opportunity to engage in problem-based learning.
 The problem-solving process in Engineering involves the practical application of science, technology, engineering and mathematics knowledge to develop sustainable products, processes and services.
 Introduction to Senior Engineering, will familiarise students with engineering fundamentals, a number of emerging technologies, the statics of structures and machines and mechanisms.
 The problem-based learning framework in the Introduction to Senior Engineering, will provide students with an opportunity to experience first-hand and in a practical way, the exciting and dynamic work of real-world engineers.
-Students will recognise and describe basic engineering problems, nominate design criteria, develop and communicate ideas with the intention to protein a practical way and reference of the problems.
-Folio and prototype production.
-A cost is associated with this subject, in relation to their excursion to an Engineering faculty at a university and is approximately \$45.00.
+Students will recognise and describe basic engineering problems, nominate design criteria, develop and communicate ideas with the intention to predict, generate, evaluate and refine prototype solutions.
+ASSESSMENT Folio and prototype production.
+INDICATIVE COST A cost is associated with this subject, in relation to their excursion to an Engineering faculty at a university and is approximately \$45.00.
 The excursion is not compulsory, but highly recommended.
-General Subjects • Design • Engineering Applied Subjects • Furnishing Skills • Industrial Graphics Skills Vocational Education and Training Certificate II Engineering Pathways Elective 1 semester This is an elective subject planned for the testudents with the opportunity to engage in process in Engineering technology, engineering and mathematics processes and services.
-Introduction to Semiengineering fundamentals, a number of emeremachines and mechanisms.
-The problem-based learning framework in the students with an opportunity to experience fire dynamic work of real-world engineers.
-Studen problems, nominate design criteria, develop predict, generate, evaluate and refine prototy.
-Folio and prototype production.
-A cost is associated with this subject, in relatio a university and is approximately \$45.00.
-Trecommended.
-General Subjects • Design • Engineering Applied Subjects • Furnishing Skills
+LINK TO SENIOR SUBJECTS General Subjects Design Engineering Applied Subjects Furnishing Skills Industrial Graphics Skills Vocational Education and Training Certificate II Engineering Pathways